Privacy Policy

 2.4 Subscription data

-Stripe customer ID, current plan, subscription status, monthly verdict count, and monthly overage in cents.
+Stripe customer ID, current plan, subscription status, and monthly verdict count.

 Purpose: charging the correct amount for the plan you've chosen, keeping tax records.
 Legal basis: performance of contract (Art.
 6(1)(b)) for billing, and legal obligation (Art.
 6(1)(c)) for retaining tax-related records.